 We have two more recommendations which do not fall strictly under the realm of kitchen tools, but which seem equally crucial to the preparation to a good turkey dinner.
 They are:

 A Good Large Turkey Roaster

 Not enough can be said about finding the right turkey roaster.
-It should be stainless steel and have a good rack sturdy enough to solidly rest a turkey the size you normally cook, with room to drain drippings.
-You can choose one with a lid or one without.
-If yours does not have a lid you can rely on aluminum foil to make a tent to hold in moisture when needed.
-Some people prefer a rack with handles; this is not necessary if you invest in the turkey forks mentioned above.
+It can be made of aluminum or stainless steel, and have ample room to fit a wire rack that is sturdy enough to solidly rest a turkey with room to drain drippings.
+You can choose a roasting pan with or without a lid, depending on your preferences.
+If your roaster does not have a lid, you can rely on aluminum foil to make a tent to hold in moisture when needed.
+Some people prefer a rack with handles, but this is not necessary if you invest in the pot forks as mentioned above.

 In preparing for Thanksgiving, everything that you can do ahead of time means more time with the family.
 Good casserole dishes can make all the difference.
-Consider lidded casseroles, at least one, three to four quart size (the equivalent of a 9x13 dish) and at least two, 2 to 3 quart size (the size of an 8x8 or 9x9 inch dish).
-With casserole dishes on hand, you can prepare potatoes and vegetable side dishes up to a day ahead, saving you hours on the big day.
+Consider lidded casseroles, at least one, three to four quart size (the equivalent of a 9" x 13" dish) and at least two, 2 to 3 quart size (the size of an 8" x 8" or 9" x 9" dish).
+With casserole dishes on hand, you can prepare potato and vegetable side dishes up to a day ahead, saving you hours in the kitchen on the big day.

 Thanksgiving is really all about spending time with family.
-Consider the kitchen tools you already own, and whether an upgrade to some of the tools mentioned here might give you some well-earned time out of the kitchen with your loved ones.
+Consider the kitchen tools you already own, and whether an upgrade to some of the tools mentioned here might give you some well-earned time out of the kitchen.
 The tools we’ve mentioned can also improve your presentation and you’ll find your loved ones fawning over your delicious, home-cooked meal.